tstan/clicky-linky/README.md

 you can use ./clickylinky.py to run or probably do some executable magic if you feel like it

 I used this script to download some files that were updated everyday to the same download links on a webpage.

+getlinks.py contains a function that can get all the links from a webpage using bs4 if you edit it a little bit